openbases/openbases-python/docs/html/_sources/usage.md.txt

 # Usage

 This is a temporary location to document usage (while I'm developing it).
-This will be served via a command line client `py-whedon` and also within python.
+This will be served via a command line client `openbases` and also within python.

 ## Papers